rupeshtiwari/rupeshtiwari.github.io/_posts/2018-11-09-understanding-javascript-scope.md

   first_name: Rupesh
   last_name: Tiwari
 permalink: "/understanding-javascript-scope/"
-excerpt: "\n\t\t\t\tJavaScript has 4 types of scopes.
+description: "\n\t\t\t\tJavaScript has 4 types of scopes.
 Global scope, Local scope, Closure scope, Lexical scope.
 Imagine Scope as a boundary within that things can be isolated.
   Like in your colony there are certain areas which has stuffs that are accessible to everyone in your colony.\t\t"